 What is Naltrexone?

-Naltrexone or also known as Vivitrol or Revia, is a drug medication that works by reversing the effects of certain drugs, usually an opioid, or alcohol in order to curb cravings in alcohol and drug abusers.
+Naltrexone or also known as Vivitrol or Revia is a drug medication that works by reversing the effects of certain drugs, usually an opioid, or alcohol in order to curb cravings in alcohol and drug abusers.
 What is Naltrexone?
 It is used to treat drug addictions and help people overcome their abuse and become sober, free from drugs or alcohol.
-The medicine works better if it is used in conjunction with other behavioral therapies and treatment.
+The medicine works better if it is used in conjunction with other behavioral therapies and treatments.

 If you are currently taking any drug such as an opioid or methadone, then Naltrexone should be avoided so that withdrawal or detox does not occur.
 Contact a caring staff member at Inland Detox for more info on our treatment and recovery programs for addiction.